ncatlab/nlab-content/pages/6/1/7/0/716/content.md

 ## Examples

-* The category [[FinVect]] of [[finite-dimensional vector spaces]] is compact closed when equipped with the tensor product as monoidal structure, see [here](finite-dimensional+vector+space#CompactClosure).
+* The category [[FinVect]] of [[finite-dimensional vector spaces]] is compact closed when equipped with the tensor product as monoidal structure, see [[finite-dimensional vector space]].
 It is not compact closed with the direct sum as monoidal product.

 * A compact closed [[discrete category]] is just an [[abelian group]].